GenericMale/csvwriter/README.md

 Also note the sub-field "login" of the "owner" field which is mapped as "owner.login".

+### Input/Output File, Arrays, Quotes and Newlines

-Let's consider the following JSON (in.json):
+Let's consider the following JSON (stored in a file named in.json):

 ```js
 [